A Simple Guide to Marx’s Class theory and Other Key Marxist Concepts

 Before the liberal revolutions kings oppressed people, so the lower classes teamed up against them to create “the liberal state.”
 However, in the system created by the liberals, the capitalist mode of production, the bourgeoisie became the new oppressors.

 The capitalism in the liberal state has created such social, political, and economic inequality that it, to the Marxists, essentially demanded a workers’ revolution (a vehicle by which it could be taken into the next cycle via a new revolution).

-“What the bourgeoisie therefore produces, above all, are its own grave-diggers,” as the final lines of Chapter 1 of the Communist Manifesto says.
+As noted above: “What the bourgeoisie therefore produces, above all, are its own grave-diggers,” – the final lines of Chapter 1 of the Communist Manifesto.